 The exercise of the virtues is itself a crucial component of the good life for man.ALASDAIR MACINTYRE

-When talking about moraly tinged building blocks, it happens – sometimes within a very short time – that you get to a point at which you will find beliefs in statements, the truth of which no further reason can be given.
-Morality is not an empirical subject.
+When talking about moraly tinged building blocks, it happens – sometimes within a very short time – that you get to a point at which you will find a big amoutn of “beliefs” in statements, the truth of which no further reason can be given.
 Whatever you discover through science cannot decide moral questions, because its essence stands at a certain distance from science.
-And that is why no science could deliver moral answers, and certainly not a universally valid manual.
+And that is the reason, why no science could deliver moral answers, and certainly not a universally valid manual.
 What we can do, is – as always – using our capabilities acurately.
-Going ahead.
+Going ahead as role models.
 (Pro-) Actively designing the world we are living in.
-This will have effect, as the exercise of our prismatic practices, as a form of established cooperative activity that might have changing goals, and their passing on to the future, have a powerful impact.
+This will have effect, as the exercise of our prismatic practices, as a form of established cooperative activity, that might have changing goals, and their passing on to the future, have a powerful impact.
 But even in what is commonly considered as the same tradition, it is not guaranteed that there exist the same core conception of morale or identical definitions of virtuous behavior – same same but different?
 Different societies have different encodings of virtues like truthfulness, equality or justice.
 But they are underlying our practices.
 These build our narratives, our life stories or the personfications of role models that embody those practices.
 Out of this, traditions emerge, if all of this is passed on to future generations.
 Even though, idividually, we might remain co-authors of ourselves.

 All of this is paramount in order to understand, how to influence and design collaborative (as one aspect of joint action) organizational behavior.
-Establishing a culture of reciprocal trust.
-Creating, even if they are just and sometimes this is already fully sufficient, informal social contracts.
+Establishing a culture of reciprocal trust and just a small amount of control, as your organization my be hijacked subversively.
+Creating informal social contracts.
 Without internal goods, which is also an outcome of excelling in a discipline and must be distinguished from external goods like money or prestige, this is impossible.
 Without a set of virtues, no internal goods are achievable, whereas on the other hand, too much focus on interal goods can hinder achievement of external goods.
-Nevertheless, vice versa is worse – much worse.
+Nevertheless, the opposite is worse – much worse.
 Additionally, the desire for achievement can also lead to behavior of decay and subversive arbitraries can invade.
 Starting at an indiviual level that cascades down into all forms of institutions and due to its bidirectional nature influence is going up again as well – reinforcing each other.
 Vice versa, this is also true and the lever of impact and scale at the same time.
 Therefore: Leading by example?
 Designing practices, based on values and some kind of appropriate virtues – an aretai, being a free morally agent simultaneously.

 Tell me a fact, and I will learn.
 Tell me a truth, and I will believe.
 But tell me a story, and it will live in my heart forever, manifesting in reality.UNKNOWN (evolutionized by Andreas Steiner)